Immunity from prosecution (international law): Functional immunity

 States regularly assert that every official acting in an official capacity is immune from prosecution by foreign authorities (for non-international crimes) under the doctrine of ratione materiae.
 (Note: A prominent example of use of the defence is in the case taken by Italy against India under the Law of the Sea seeking to prevent the Indian government from prosecuting two Italian marines in connection with the Enrica Lexie incident, which took place outside India's territorial waters but within its EEZ that resulted in the death of two Indian fishermen.)
 Such officers are immune from prosecution for everything they do during their time in office.
 For example, an English court held that a warrant could not be issued for the arrest of Robert Mugabe on charges of international crimes on the basis that he was serving as head of state at the time that the proceedings were brought.
-Other examples are the attempts to prosecute Fidel Castro in Spain and Jiang Zemin in the US.
+Other examples are the attempts to prosecute Fidel Castro in Spain and Jiang Zemin in the United States.

-However, once the accused leave their offices, they are immediately liable to be prosecuted for crimes committed before or after their term in office, or for crimes committed in a personal capacity whilst in office (subject to jurisdictional requirements and local law).
+However, once the accused leaves office, they become subject to prosecution for crimes committed before or after their term in office, or for crimes committed in a personal capacity whilst in office (subject to jurisdictional requirements and local law).

 It may be the case that functional immunity is itself being eroded.
 Recent developments in international law suggest that ratione materiae may remain available as a defence to prosecution for local or domestic crimes or civil liability, but it is not a defence to an international crime.
 (International crimes include crimes against humanity, war crimes, and genocide.)